Top 10 Initial Steps To Take For Digital Transformation

 These metrics become the scorecard against which every technology decision and investment is evaluated.

 You cannot plan a journey without knowing your starting point.
-A thorough assessment should cover:
+A thorough assessment covers:

-- Infrastructure Inventory: Document every server, database, application, and network component currently in use
+- Infrastructure inventory — document every server, database, application, and network component

-- Security and Compliance: Identify current compliance certifications, gaps, and regulatory requirements
+- Security and compliance — identify current certifications, gaps, and regulatory requirements

 Step 4: Prioritize Transformation Initiatives

-With business objectives defined and current state assessed, rank transformation initiatives using a structured prioritization framework.
-We recommend evaluating each initiative against four criteria:
+With business objectives defined and current state assessed, rank initiatives using four criteria:

-- Business Impact: How significantly does this initiative move the needle on defined success metrics?
+- Business impact — how significantly does this move the needle on defined success metrics?

-Start with high-impact, low-complexity initiatives that build organizational confidence and demonstrate early ROI.
+Start with high-impact, low-complexity initiatives.
+These build organizational confidence and demonstrate early ROI that funds subsequent phases.

 Step 5: Select Your Technology Platform

 With requirements defined and priorities set, evaluate technology platforms based on alignment with your specific needs.
-For most enterprises, the evaluation includes:
+Key platform decisions include:

 Step 6: Design Your Target Architecture

 Create a reference architecture that defines how your future-state environment will be structured.
-Key architecture decisions include:
+Key architecture decisions:

 - Network topology and connectivity (VPN, ExpressRoute/Direct Connect, SD-WAN)